Coordinator of Graduate Studies in Historical Performance Practice

 Graduate Fellowships and Teaching Opportunities

-Each graduate student is supported through a fellowship carrying a generous stipend and tuition waiver and entailing service of approximately ten hours per week.
+Each graduate student is supported through a fellowship carrying a generous stipend and tuition waiver.
 Graduate assistantships include teaching assistantships, research assistantships, work with departmental publicity and marketing, and internships with the Cleveland Orchestra and the Rock and Roll Hall of Fame Museum, including its Library and Archives.
-Students well advanced in the degree program also have the opportunity to become independent Instructors of Record for undergraduate courses, acquiring invaluable experience in the classroom.
+Students well-advanced in the degree program also have the opportunity to become independent Instructors of Record for undergraduate courses, acquiring invaluable experience in the classroom.
 The Department of Music and the Center for Popular Music Studies also sponsor an annual summer research fellowship program at the Library of Congress.

 Music Colloquium Series